ASU-Vibe-Coding-Centre/mcp-learning/LEARNING_PATH.md

 1. **Build a Real Integration**
    - Choose a service or API you use
    - Build an MCP server for it
-   - Deploy and use it with Claude Desktop
+   - Deploy and use it with Cursor IDE

 2. **Contribute to the Community**
    - Share your MCP server on GitHub